Yellowknife City Council

 The Yellowknife City Council is the governing body of the city of Yellowknife, Northwest Territories, Canada.
 The council consists of a mayor and eight councillors originally elected to three year terms, but after a referendum in 2018 this has now been changed to four year terms.

-The current mayor of Yellowknife is Rebecca Alty.

-The next Yellowknife Municipal Election will take place on October 17, 2022.
+The current mayor of Yellowknife is Ben Hendriksen.
+He was appointed Mayor by the council after the resignation of Rebecca Alty in 2025.
+She resigned due to her election victory in her bid to become the Northwest Territories Member of Parliament in the 2025 federal election.